Brazil businesses lean on government to shift climate stance

 There are signs that Brazil’s government will relinquish its claims to old carbon credits.
 One minister and an environment ministry aide involved in the negotiations in Glasgow told the AP that the decision to do so has already been made.
 Brazil would likely seek to leverage the reversal of its position to extract benefits, they said.
 Both spoke on condition of anonymity because talks are private and ongoing.

-Speaking in a panel discussion, Brazil’s Environment Minister Joaquim Leite highlighted the need for greater financial support for developing nations to help achieve a global green transition.
+Speaking in a panel discussion, Brazil’s Environment Minister Joaquim Leite highlighted the need for developing countries to receive more than the $100 billion in financial support promised by rich nations to help achieve a global green transition.

 ___ Álvares reported from Brasilia. ___